How is your prayer life? Is prayer your first response for all thoughts and encounters in your life? If not, we need to examine, why not!

 If prayer is our connection with God, then to ignore prayer means we are trying to put God out of our lives.
 When we misuse prayer, we are usurping God's authority and missing out on His best for us.
 We are treating God like a pet, giving Him the time and affection when it is convenient for us, when it fits our needs, concerns, and occasion.
 God must come first and prayer helps us make this happen.
 Prayer is one of, if not the most quintessential important aspect of the Christian life.
 Prayer needs to be number one for the serious Christian to whom Jesus is not merely Savior but also LORD.
 However, to make entreaty (deep prayer) with God our first priority, we must first receive His redemptive work through the power of the Spirit.
 Once we have received His amazing gift, and His work is transforming and renewing us (Rom.
 12:1-3), prayer becomes our response to Him, and helps us continually commune His Work within us.

-Passion that honors Christ synergizes our prayer life; it forms from our realization of who He is and what He has done for us.
+Prayer is Passion that honors Christ, synergizes our Christian growth; it forms from our realization of who He is and what He has done for us.
 Passion increases prayer from explorations, curiosity, or perhaps a selfish mindset, to a vigorous lifestyle.
-Prayer becomes more continual and effective as we build on our growing relationship in Him.
+Prayer becomes more continual and effective as we build on our growing relationship with Him.
 Thus, the characteristics of knowing Christ, worshiping Him, learning more about Him, and practicing prayer through the work of the Holy Spirit fuel the growth of our prayer life.
-Then those characteristics back flow to cause each one of them to work synergistically better.
+Then those characteristics backflow to cause each one of them to work synergistically better.

 Consequently, as our prayer life grows, so does our worship and learning of Christ.
 As our relationship grows, our gifts and skills grow, our meaning and purpose in life grows, and so forth (2 Peter 1:5-9).
 Therefore, more prayer will cause us to be more passionate, have deeper worship experiences, become better leaders, develop more knowledge, maturity, and character, and become better servants and friends.